 I once gave a presentation to a large regional brokerage on risk management, how they could use it to help them attract and retain clients and, of course, make more money.
 Everyone in that room nodded at the right time, laughed at the right time, and said all the right things – my presentation seemed to be on track.
 However, when I was done, a senior partner in the room piped up and said, “That all sounds really good, but we make money by selling insurance policies.”
 That was back in 2004 – things have changed since then.

 Now, risk management is a value-added service that is often considered essential by insureds.
-I’ve discussed this topic in many posts before, including the post Using Risk Management to Increase Brokerage Revenue.

 As a trusted advisor, your clients already expect you to help them manage risk.
 In fact, many of your insureds, if asked, would tell you that their insurance broker is their risk manager.
 You already have their confidence in dealing with risk, so why not take it to the next level?